Contact us Email

 Dublin, Ireland

-Martin Hawtree did a superb job when he was tasked in the 2000s to bring the course up to modern standards, but maintain the values and legacy of Colt’s brilliance.
-The course now stretches a very respectable 7,269 yards from the tips.
-While the narrow fairways and devilishly placed bunkers make accuracy rather than length the key to scoring well.
+Ireland’s Royal Dublin Golf Course is a traditional ‘out and back’ routing over fairly flat linksland.
+It owes its masterful layout to a redesign by Harry Colt in 1920.
+Then, in the 2000s, Martin Hawtree recently did a superb job of bringing the course up to modern standards whilst maintaining the values and legacy of Colt’s brilliance.
+The course now stretches a very respectable 7,269 yards, with the narrow fairways and devilishly placed bunkers making accuracy rather than length the key to scoring well.

 Course Details